News and events

 19th November 2015

-The ARC Research hub for Advanced Prawn Breeding are hosting the Australian Prawn Farmers Association workshop on the Thursday the 19th Nov for any researchers interested in meeting the APFA R&D committee, hearing about their priorities and possible funding mechanisms, and pitching (unofficial research project ideas).
+The ARC Research hub for Advanced Prawn Breeding are hosting the Australian Prawn Farmers Association workshop on the Thursday 19 November for any researchers interested in meeting the APFA R&D committee, hearing about their priorities and possible funding mechanisms, and pitching (unofficial research project ideas).
 Importantly we will highlight the process to go through for researchers seeking support (financial or general) from the APFA.

 Prawn Sampling Workshop